irreducible-polynoms/irrpoly/README.md

 `Catch2` is not redistributed as it is only used for tests.

 ## TODO
-- Create a script for generating single-header-version of library and add it to [Makefile](Makefile)'s `make build` command (check is it allowed to redistribute `nn` in such form).
 - Replace slow Berlekamp's matrix rank calculation algorithm in `is_irreducible_berlekamp` method with faster one.
 - Rewrite `pipeline` to make it faster (keep in mind that for most polynomials